uaraven/clotp/readme.md

 ## Usage

 **WARNING**
 <span style="font-size:12pt;" ><span style="color:red;">Actually using this utility could result in security breach.
-For real.</span> It is just plainly not a sound security practice, to have your one-time password stored on the same device where you might be using it for multi-factor authentication purposes.
+For real.</span> Storing MFA codes on the same device where you might be using it for multi-factor authentication purposes is a bad idea that goes against the purpose of the MFA.
 Anyone with access to the computer will be able to steal your one-time passwords and defeat MFA.
 Granted, you're probably using your MFA-protected sites from your phone copying the codes from the Google Authenticator installed on the same phone.
-Just be aware of the dangers, you've been warned.</span>
+Just be aware of the dangers, you've been warned.
+At least use strong passphrase for the clotp keyring and do not reuse that passphrase anywhere else.</span>

-    clotp [options] command [command-options]
+    clotp command [command-options]

-Options:

- - None at the moment

 Commands: